patriciogonzalezvivo/eyeo16/README.md

 ```

 Note:
+Is a low level language is very powerfull... but it was a very minimal API.
+For example there is no random.
+So in order to make this patterns I use this functions...
 It's a pseudo random function constructed with the fractional part of a Sine function multiply by a big number.

 ---